givefood/givefood/README.md

 We maintain the the largest publicly available database of food banks and what they are requesting to have donated in the UK.
 We currently cover over 2500 locations.

-Our data is used by governments, councils, universities, supermarkets, political parties, food manufacturers, hundreds of national & local news websites, apps & the Trussell Trust
+Our data is used by governments, councils, universities, supermarkets, political parties, the NHS, food manufacturers, hundreds of national & local news websites, apps & the Trussell Trust.

 Give Food is a registered charity in England & Wales [1188192](https://register-of-charities.charitycommission.gov.uk/charity-details/?regid=1188192&subid=0)